sirech/talk-humane-on-call-alerting/presentation.md

 ---

-class: center middle

-# ❌ Constantly monitor production
+## ❌ Constantly monitor production

 --

-# ✅ Being available to handle an incident
+## ✅ Being available to handle an incident

 ???